chandra-mukherjee/DeepMediScan_Smart-Assistant-for-Medical-Imaging/README.md

-## DeepMediScan: The Smart  Assistant for Medical
+## DeepMediScan: The Smart  Assistant for Medical Imagiing

 ## Project Overview: